jtrull101/alz-detection-spring-boot/README.md

     <th>Notes</th>
   </tr>
   <tr>
-    <td>User desires to see all models avialable to predict against</td>
+    <td>User desires to see all models available to predict against</td>
     <td>
       <ol>
         <li>The user accesses the Angular frontend</li>